PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Theory

 At first order, this \fnl term induces a non-vanishing component in the bispectrum.
 Specifically, by splitting the primordial potential into a Gaussian and a non-Gaussian part as $\phi = \phi_G + \phi_{NG}$, it can be shown that the leading order contribution to the bispectrum is given by:

-where $\delta_D$ is the Dirac delta in 3D and $ \mathcal{B}_{\phi}(\vec{k}_1,\vec{k}_2,\vec{k}_3)$ is the primordial bispectrum.
-Depending on the {\it shape} induced in the primordial bispectrum, 3 types of PNGs have been traditionally considered: local, equilateral and orthogonal.
-Nevertheless, the landscape of possible non-Gaussianities is much more rich and complex.
+where $\delta_D$ is the Dirac delta in 3D and $ \mathcal{B}_{\phi}(\vec{k}_1, \vec{k}_2,\vec{k}_3)$ is the primordial bispectrum.
+Depending on the shape induced in the primordial bispectrum, three types of PNGs have been traditionally considered: local, equilateral and orthogonal.
+Nevertheless, the landscape of possible non-Gaussianities is much richer and more complex.

-In this work, we focus only on the local type, which is one of the simplest forms of PNGs.
-It can be described by the following parameterisation of the primordial gravitational potential \citep{Salopek_1990,Komatsu_2001}:
+This work focuses only on the local type, one of the simplest forms of PNGs.
+It can be described by the following parameterisation of the primordial gravitational potential \citep{Salopek_1990, Komatsu_2001}:

 where $\phi_{G}$ is the Gaussian primordial gravitational potential.
 The total primordial potential, $\phi$, is modified at quadratic order by a term proportional to $f_{\rm NL}\phi_G^2$ and now is non-Gaussian.